 ½ cup corn kernel w/some corn juice

 Sauté onions, add meat lightly brown, add everything else except topping except flour and beer.
-Cook on medium then add flour and mix then beer (or bouillon) and make a gravy.
+Cook on medium then add flour and mix then beer (or beef broth) and make a gravy.
 Don’t overcook it has to go into the oven.
 Turn off heat and let sit.

-Make the mashed potatoes, place meat into a 2 quart square baking dish, top with cheese then top with potatoes and bake at 400ᵒ uncovered 30 minutes.
+Make the mashed potatoes (Or cauliflower), place meat into a 2 quart square baking dish, top with cheese then top with potatoes and bake at 400ᵒ uncovered 30 minutes.
 Let cool and serve.